DarthPestilane/easytcp/README.md

 ## Introduction

+`EasyTCP` is a light-weight TCP framework written in Go (Golang), features with:

+- Non-invasive design
+- Pipelined middlewares for route handler
+- Customizable message packer and codec
+- Handy functions to handle request data and send response

-`EasyTCP` is a light-weight TCP framework written in Go (Golang), helps you build a TCP server easily and fast.
+`EasyTCP` helps you build a TCP server easily and fast.

 ## Install

-To install `EasyTCP` package, you need to install Go and set your Go workspace first.
+This package, so far, has been tested in

+- go1.14.x
+- go1.15.x
+- go1.16.x

 Use the below Go command to install EasyTCP.